 “Naw.
 He’s too old for me.”

-That was what Tommy needed.
-He could care less when he was high.
+That’s just what Tommy needs He can care less when he’s high.

 “You boys ready to perform tonight?”
-I asked Grant.
-They were dressed in their best Nation of Islam coats and ties.
+I ask Grant.
+They’re dressed in their best Nation of Islam coats and ties.

 “We’s always ready.